SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/weaver_code_anatomy.md

 Leave this block as it is if possible.
 Adds your file to two 'bundles' automatically - one for the user and one for the court.

+The ALDocumentBundle class lets you combine files in different ways easily.
+For example, when sending a packet to the court you might want to add a cover page, but when sending one to the client you might want to include an instruction sheet instead.
+With the ALDocumentBundle class, this is as simple as adding the new attachment to the
+`elements` parameter below.

 ```yml
 objects:
   - al_user_bundle: ALDocumentBundle.using(elements=[a_258e_motion_for_impoundment_attachment], filename="209a_258e_motion_for_impoundment.pdf", title="All forms to download for your records")